 I got into technology through my family background - both of my parents being technologists.
 I love working in technology as, for me, it is a creative space.
 I love the feeling of satisfaction when a new product launches, delivering a new capability that wasn’t there before - making things happen in innovative ways and working with highly capable people.

 Technology needs innovative thinking.
 To think innovatively you need to be psychologically safe.
-The more inclusive and diverse the group, the more everyone feels safe and relaxed and can innovate together.
-Gender diversity delivers better results.
-In technology we are providing solutions for a diverse customer base so the teams designing the solutions should also be diverse.
+The more inclusive the group, the more everyone feels safe and relaxed and can innovate together.

 ‘Technology is probably one of the hottest markets for jobs right now, with plenty of growth.
 I have seen predictions of demand for technology resources tripling in the next decade.
 This provides career safety for anyone choosing to work in tech.
 It is fun to solve problems together and that’s what we do most of the time in tech.’